binnurr/REIT/README.md

 ```

 ### Step 5: ROS Kinetic Environment
 We use [Docker for ROS](https://hub.docker.com/_/ros) approach to create a ROS Kinetic environment.
-Pull `ros:kinetic-ros-base-xenial` image.
+Pull the image as per the command shown in Docker Hub Pull.
 For more details, please refer to [here](https://hub.docker.com/layers/library/ros/kinetic-ros-base-xenial/images/sha256-a42bae4b8b66c2e256a047bf329f11730265a12a3ed29b10631f15591087112d).
 ```sh
 docker pull ros:kinetic-ros-base-xenial
 ```